JeffStodd/StockBot-v1/README.md

 # StockPredictor

 Weekly Predictor:
-Predicts 8th Day Stock Percent and Volume Change
+Predicts 8th Day Stock Percent and Volume Change through ML and Encog

-Currently outputs garbage, needs modification to data normalization, training method, and/or neural network structure.
+Project has moved to Python and Tensorflow due to GPU support (see StockBot-v2)